 - Board, Friends of the FSU Libraries, 1994 to present, and Program chair, 1995-2005

 - Member of the Library's Advancement Board (2009--) and its Editorial Board (2010--)

 - the American Studies Association's southern-regional affiliate, SASA: President, 2011-2013; Executive Board, 2005--; leader of its Critoph Prize Committee (Chair, 2004-2011; co-chair, 2011-2013) honoring best paper by a graduate student at SASA's biennial conference; and co-chair of host committee for its 2003 conference

 - Southeastern American Society for Eighteenth-Century Studies, regional affiliate of ASECS: elected to Board for two three-year terms: 1992-1995 and 2006-2009

-- Organizer, "Early American Matters" caucus within American Studies Association
+- Organizer and now co-choreographer, "Early American Matters" caucus within American Studies Association

 - Society of Early Americanists President, 2005-2007; co-chair of program committee for joint conference with the Omohundro Institute of Early American History and Culture, 2007; associate chair of program committee for SEA's 2001 national conference and member of program committees for 2007, 2008 and 2009 national conferences